whysodank/wsd/docs/local-development.md

 ## Run the project

+- `docker compose build` Running `up` instead may give you errors about not being able to pull wsd:latest since it is built locally and reused
-`docker compose up` should build the images and start the containers.
+- `docker compose up` After building it first, the wsd:latest will be reused successfull and everything should work out of the box

 ## Caveats

+- Doesn't have volumes mounted for the actual workdir so you have to rebuild the image every time you change something (you can add the volumes manually and do `git update-index --assume-unchanged <file> docker-compose.yml`)
-It probably doesn't work in Apple Silicon and maybe not even on Windows.
+- It probably doesn't work in Apple Silicon and maybe not even on Windows.